luismiguelamado/luismiguelamado/README.md

 - 👋 Hi, I’m @luismiguelamado
-- 👀 I’m interested in developing apps in React Native and Flutter.
+- 👀 I’m interested in developing apps in React and React Native using Redux.
-- 🌱 I’m currently learning Git, React Native, AWS
-- 💞️ I’m looking to collaborate on react native projects.
+- 💞️ I’m looking to collaborate on react and react native projects.
 - 📫 How to reach me luismiguelamado @ hotmail.com

 <!---